astronomer/astro-sdk/docs/astro/sql/operators/cleanup.rst

 When to use the ``cleanup`` operator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Cleanup operator is used to clean temporary tables(:ref:`table`) created.
-It monitors the status of all the other tasks and execute at the end to clear all the temporary tables(:ref:`table`) created in a dag run.
+The ``cleanup`` operator is used to clean temporary tables(:ref:`table`).
+It monitors the status of all the tasks within a DAG and deletes the created temporary tables(:ref:`table`) by the end of the DAG run.
 It is recommended to add ``cleanup`` operator in every DAG that uses the Astro SDK.

 .. literalinclude:: ../../../../example_dags/example_amazon_s3_postgres.py
    :language: python